Appdynamics/Dynamic-Agent-MA/readme.txt

 If you know of certain processes that you definitely don't want to instrument, you can provide a regular expression here to filter them out.
 For example, if no EXCLUDE_FILTER is provided, the process will exclude any Java processes that contain "Dappdynamics" in the command string.
 This will prevent any already-instrumented processes, such as the machine agent, from getting processed.

+CONTAINER_NAME_WHITELIST
+Notes: Comma-delimited list.
+If populated, only containers whose name is a substring match of one of the entries will be instrumented.
+Example: CONTAINER_NAME_WHITELIST=myapp1,myapp2

+To enable proxy integration, the following values are exposed:
+PROXY_HOST
+PROXY_PORT
+PROXY_USER

+LABEL_FILTER_INCLUDE
+Notes: If populated, the Dynamic Agent will only instrument containers matching one of the label names and values.
+Can be used in conjunction with the LABEL_FILTER_EXCLUDE setting.
+Example: LABEL_FILTER_INCLUDE=com.example.label1=jetty1,jetty2;com.example.label2=jetty2,jetty3;

+LABEL_FILTER_EXCLUDE
+Notes: If populated, the Dynamic Agent will NOT instrument containers matching one of the label names and values.
+Can be used in conjunction with the LABEL_FILTER_INCLUDE setting.
+Example: LABEL_FILTER_EXCLUDE=com.example.label1=jetty1,jetty2;com.example.label2=jetty2,jetty3;

 Customizing files in the AppServerAgent directory